Black Hawk (Sauk leader): Early life

-Black Hawk, or Black Sparrow Hawk (Sauk Ma-kat-tai-me-she-kia-kiak [Mahkate:wi-meši-ke:hke:hkwa], "be a large black hawk") was born in 1767 in the village of Saukenuk on the Rock River (present-day Rock Island, Illinois).
+Black Hawk, or Black Sparrow Hawk (Sauk: Mahkatêwe-meshi-kêhkêhkwa, "be a large black hawk") was born in about 1767 in the village of Saukenuk on the Rock River (present-day Rock Island, Illinois).
 Black Hawk's father Pyesa was the tribal medicine man of the Sauk people.

 Little is known about Black Hawk's youth.
 He was said to be a descendant of Nanamakee (Thunder), a Sauk chief who, according to tradition, met an early French explorer, possibly Samuel de Champlain.
 At about age 15, Black Hawk distinguished himself by wounding an enemy and was placed in the ranks of the braves.
 Shortly after this Black Hawk accompanied his father Pyesa on a raid against the Osage.
 He won approval by killing and scalping his first enemy.
 The young Black Hawk tried to establish himself as a war captain by leading other raids.
 He had limited success until, at about age 19, he led 200 men in a battle against the Osage, in which he personally killed five men and one woman.
 Soon after, he joined his father in a raid against Cherokee along the Meramec River in Missouri.
 After Pyesa died from wounds received in the battle, Black Hawk inherited the Sauk sacred bundle which his father had carried, giving him an important role in the tribe.

 War leader

 After an extended period of mourning for his father, Black Hawk resumed leading raiding parties over the next years, usually targeting the traditional enemy, the Osage.
-Black Hawk did not belong to a clan that provided the Sauk with hereditary civil leaders, or "chiefs."
+Black Hawk did not belong to a clan that provided the Sauk with hereditary civil leaders, or "chiefs".
 He achieved status through his exploits as a warrior and by leading successful raiding parties.
-Men like Black Hawk are sometimes called "war chiefs," but historian Patrick Jung writes, "It is more accurate to call them 'war leaders' since the nature of their office and the power that it wielded was much different from that of a civil chief."
+Men like Black Hawk are sometimes called "war chiefs", but historian Patrick Jung writes, "It is more accurate to call them 'war leaders' since the nature of their office and the power that it wielded was much different from that of a civil chief."
 Twenty-first-century historians such as John W. Hall have suggested the term "war captain" for this role.